Managing Healthcare Costs

 I am a believer that a healthy lifestyle extends life, and, remarkably, also shorten the period of decline and disability prior to death.
 It is a cost saving strategy.

-Providing Universal Access to Appropriate Health Care
+Providing Universal Access to Health Care

 Moreover, Emergency Rooms are very high cost providers and notorious for excessive testing and charges.
 The solution, of course, is a Federal mandate for universal coverage.
-This would lower health premiums, offer long term savings to the healthcare system and improve our nation’s health.
+This would lower healthcare premiums, offer long term savings to the healthcare system and improve our nation’s health.

 In America, many individuals are confused about the term socialized medicine.
 In a true socialized medical system the government owns everything including the hospitals and clinics, whereas in a single payor system that is being considered in America, it is a socialized insurance system where the instruments of care are still privately owned.